polycube-network/polycube/Documentation/services/pcn-dynmon/dynmon.rst

 - the map is declared as _PINNED
 - the map is declared as "extern"

-Since those maps are declared as swappable, if any of these rules is matched, then the compiler declares another dummy map named ``MAP_NAME_1`` of the same time, which will be used when the code is swapped.
-Although, in case the map was _PINNED, the user have to be sure that another pinned map named ``MAP_NAME_1`` is present and created a priori in the filesystem, since this compiler cannot create a _PINNED map for you.
+Since those maps are declared as swappable, if any of these rules is matched, then the rewriter declares another dummy map named ``MAP_NAME_1`` of the same time, which will be used when the code is swapped.
+Although, in case the map was _PINNED, the user have to be sure that another pinned map named ``MAP_NAME_1`` is present and created a priori in the filesystem, since this rewriter cannot create a _PINNED map for you.
 For all these other types, another parallel map is created smoothly.

 If a user created a map of such type, then he probably wants to use another previously declared map out or inside Polycube, or he wanted to share this map between Ingress and Egress programs.

 If the map did not match one of these rules, then it is left unchanged in the cloned code, meaning that there will be another program-local map with limited scope that will be read alternatively.

 The second phase consists is checking all those maps which are not declared as swappable.
-The compiler retrieve all those declarations and checks for them to see if it is able to modify it.
+The rewriter retrieve all those declarations and checks for them to see if it is able to modify it.
 In fact, during this phase, whenever it encounters a declaration which it is unable to modify, it stops and uses the BASE compilation as fallback, to let everything run as required, even though in an sub-optimal optimized way.

-Since those map must not swap, the compiler tries to declare a map which is shared among the original and cloned program, in order to make the map visible from both of them.
+Since those map must not swap, the rewriter tries to declare a map which is shared among the original and cloned program, in order to make the map visible from both of them.
 For all those maps, these rules are applied:

 - if the map is declared as _PINNED or "extern", then it will be left unchanged in the cloned program, since the user is using an extern map which should exists a priori
-- if the map is NOT declared using the standard (BPF_TABLE and BPF_QUEUESTACK) helpers, then the compilation stops and the BASE one is used, since the compiler is not able by now to change such declarations into specific one (eg. from BPF_ARRAY(...) to BPF_TABLE("array"...), too many possibilities and variadic parameters)
+- if the map is NOT declared using the standard (BPF_TABLE and BPF_QUEUESTACK) helpers, then the compilation stops and the BASE one is used, since the rewriter is not able by now to change such declarations into specific one (eg. from BPF_ARRAY(...) to BPF_TABLE("array"...), too many possibilities and variadic parameters)
 - if the map is declared as _SHARED or _PUBLIC, then the declaration is changed in the cloned code into "extern", meaning that the map is already declared in the original code
 - otherwise, the declaration in the original code is changed into BPF_TABLE_SHARED/BPF_QUEUESTACK_SHARED and in the cloned code the map will be declared as "extern".
 Moreover, the map name will be changed into ``MAP_NAME_INGRESS`` or ``MAP_NAME_EGRESS`` to avoid such much to collide with others declared in a different program type.